TheCouponBureau-org/basket-validation-function/java/README.md

 * Validate primary conditions
 * Validate secondary and/or third conditions

-### 🔍 Selection Strategy

-When multiple combinations are valid:

-* Evaluate all combinations
-* Compare total basket value
-* Select the best-performing combination

 ### Step 5: Basket Reduction

 * Consume required quantities only